B.S.Ed. in Elementary/Special Education

 Successful completion of the program and passing scores on the appropriate GACE Content assessments lead to eligibility for Level 4 induction certification.

-• The majority of each course is completed through both synchronous and asynchronous online instruction, and students only attend class in person twice per course.
+Our program is designed with your schedule in mind.
+Through a combination of online and in-person classes at Mercer’s Atlanta, Douglas County, Henry County, or Macon locations, you can balance other priorities while earning your degree.
+Most of each B.S.Ed. in Elementary/Special Education course is completed through both synchronous and asynchronous online instruction, and students only attend class in person twice per course.

 Transfer your credits